happymimimix/Framed-2-TAS/README.md

 I don't count that as completing **ALL** of Framed 2.

-Use [this patch](https://github.com/happymimimix/Framed-Collection-Incomplete-Panel-Fix/releases) to unlock the real FULL version of this game.
+You shall use [this patch](https://github.com/happymimimix/Framed-Collection-Incomplete-Panel-Fix/releases) to unlock the real FULL version of this game before using this macro.